unphased/ply/README.md

 - `ply-scale`: The overall scale described through the ply_scale event is automatically applied using CSS3 `transform` style with requestAnimationFrame. (not yet implemented)
 - `ply-rotate`: The overall rotation described through the ply_rotate event is automatically applied using CSS3 `transform` style with requestAnimationFrame. (not yet implemented)

-#### Configuration

-Configuration classes should be applied in the body element of the HTML page.
-This is to mitigate conflict with classes assigned to the html element by Modernizr.

-#### PC-specific config classes (not yet implemented)
+#### PC-specific input binding configuration classes (not yet implemented)

 In all cases the primary mouse button drag will issue the `ply_translate` transform.
-If you never want to move anything (suppose you want left drag to scale only) just write your callback for the `ply_translate` to perform scaling rather than translating.
+If you do not want to move in response to drag (suppose you want primary button drag to scale only), just write your callback for the `ply_translate` event to perform scaling rather than translating.

-These following configurations can be combined in any combination.
+These following configurations can be combined in any combination to an element.

 - `ply-modifierkeys-scroll`: Modifier keys in conjunction with scroll (over a noscroll element) will produce scale and rotate transforms.
 - `ply-modifierkeys-drag`: Modifier keys in conjunction with dragging produces the transforms.